zfeizollahi/dsc-generating-data-lab-online-ds-sp-000/README.md

 ## Task 1

-Create a function `reg_simulation()` to run a regression simulation creating a number of datasets with `make_regression()` data generation function.
+Create a function `reg_simulation()` to run a regression simulation creating a number of datasets with the `make_regression()` data generation function.
 Perform following tasks:

 * Create `reg_simulation()` with n (noise) and random state input parameters
-    * Make a regression dataset (X,y) with 100 samples using  given noise value and random state
+    * Make a regression dataset (X,y) with 100 samples using a given noise value and random state
-    * Plot the data as scatter plot
+    * Plot the data as a scatter plot
     * Calculate and plot a regression line on the plot and calculate R2 (you can do this in statsmodels or sklearn)
-    * Label the plot with noise, and calculated r-squared
+    * Label the plot with the noise value and the calculated r-squared

 * Pass a fixed random state and values from `[10, 25, 40, 50, 100, 200]` as noise values iteratively to the function above.
 * Inspect and comment on the output.